krzysztofzuraw/personal-blog/content/blog/chaining_promises.rst

 **In this blog post, I will present to you how you can chain promises JavaScript.
 Let's go!**

-Recently I end my small `side project <https://krzysztofzuraw.github.io/all-roads-lead-to/>`_ .
+Recently I ended my small `side project <https://krzysztofzuraw.github.io/all-roads-lead-to/>`_ .
-I use there google maps api to perform various tasks.
+I used there google maps api to perform various tasks.
 All the responses from Google API were asynchronous so I thought: let's wrap them in promises!
 I did it and everything works as expected.